thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

 <a name="subAccountStatRouterGetAllAggregatedGroupStatsForASubAccount"></a>
 # **subAccountStatRouterGetAllAggregatedGroupStatsForASubAccount**
-> [ModelsAGStat] subAccountStatRouterGetAllAggregatedGroupStatsForASubAccount(xSubAccountApiKey, sid, opts)
+> [ModelsAGStat] subAccountStatRouterGetAllAggregatedGroupStatsForASubAccount(xAccountApiKey, sid, opts)